PanicStation.org

 What to do now

-- Slow it down and collect identifiers.
-Write down the officer/agent’s name, badge number, agency, and a case/incident number.
-Ask for a business card or official contact info.
+2. Collect identifiers.
+Write down the officer or official’s name, badge or ID number, agency, phone number, email address, and any case or incident number.
+Ask for a business card or written request.

 What can wait

-- You don’t need to give a detailed statement or interpretation of what the footage shows.
+• You don’t need to explain what you think the footage shows.

 Important reassurance

-Feeling pressured is common, especially with an officer standing there.
-Asking for the request in writing, verifying identity, and limiting what you share are normal protective steps.
+It is normal to feel pressured when an authority figure asks for footage.
+Asking for the request in writing, checking whether it is voluntary, verifying identity, and limiting what you share are ordinary protective steps.

 Scope note